-Did you know about Moloch?
+Did you know about Moloch and what it represents?

 MOLECH (DEITY) [Heb mōlek (מֹלֶך)].
 Var.
 MOLOCH.
 Traditionally rendered Molech (or Moloch, representing moloch) the term is of disputed meaning; it occurs eight times in the OT text (Lev 18:21; 20:2, 3, 4, 5; 1 Kgs 11:7; 2 Kgs 23:10; Jer 32:35) and one time in the NT (Acts 7:43).
 Molech is found generally in contexts of cultic child sacrifice and particularly in phrases containing some or all of the words hʿbyr ʾt-bnw wʾt-btw bʾš lmlk (“to cause one’s son or one’s daughter to pass over by the fire to Molek”).